scottfr/SystemsBook/11 Going Global/Going Global.md

 HTML has a tag called "<input>" that lets you create form elements for users to input data.
 The <input> tag has an attribute called "type" that determines what the type of the input element will be.
 There are a wide number of types including "number", "text", "color", "textarea", "date", and "button".
 For our control panel, we'll design it to modify two parameters of the model and to have a button users can press to run the simulation.
 In addition to specifying the type of the inputs, we should also specify their initial values in the control panel.
 We can do that using the "value" attribute of the <input> tag.

-Lastly, we will need some method to reference the inputs and to load their values later on.
+Finally, we will need some method to reference the inputs and to load their values later on.
 Each tag in an HTML document has an optional "id" attribute.
 This attribute can be used to obtain a reference to that element from JavaScript.
 We'll set the id attribute for our two input fields so we can obtain their values when we are ready to run the simulation.

 The resulting control panel will look something like the following code.
 As you can see we have presented the user with a simple task, to find a combination of settings that results in over 5 billion people in the year 2100 (which is in fact a significant decrease from the current population size so it should not be too hard).
 You should place this code after the <iframe> tag in your document.